A well crafted process is important to a Squarespace website design. Why?

 - Every website is different and until I do the work, I really don’t know how long it will actually take – it’s a simple fact.
 That’s why I ask a lot of questions ahead of time, so that I can write a detailed quote and stick to it.

 - I don’t believe in price creep, where as the project progresses, the price goes up.
 Most people like to have a price range in mind and know that there will be no surprises or price hikes at the end of the project.
 Nope, once I give you a price I stick to it, as long as the scope of work doesn’t change.

 The only time I don’t give a price range is when you are getting web design services through a grant program.
 In those cases, I quote a flat fee so that it doesn’t complicate the grant process.

 4. Design, Development, and Proofing

 The design phase of your project officially starts once your first down payment is received.
-Down payments are usually 50% of the higher end of the quoted price.
+Down payments are usually 50% of the quoted price.
+If you are given a price range on your quote, you pay 50% of the higher end.
 For example, if your quote is a range of $1200-$1400, your down payment would be $700.

-At this time, you also send me all the content you wish for me to place on your pages and I give you a project timeline of when proofs will be delivered and payments are due.
+At this time, if you haven’t done so already, you can send me all your website content.
+Once I have all the information I need to get started, I give you a project timeline of when proofs will be delivered.
 Your timeline will have a start date and a projected launch date.